-How can criminal law theorists can benefit from the insights provided by behavioral ethics regarding the controversy over the rationale of criminalizing the negligent?
-Here we would like to point out to a potential relevancy of behavior ethics research to the normative discussion on criminalizing the negligent.
-It seems that one type of negligent actor is the one who acts automatically, without giving attention or without being concentrated enough to the potential risk she creates.
+How can criminal law theorists benefit from the insights provided by behavioral ethics regarding the controversy over the rationale for criminalizing negligence?
+Here we would like to point to the potential relevancy of behavioral ethics research to the normative discussion on criminalizing negligence.
+It seems that one type of negligent actor is the one who acts automatically, without giving attention or without being concentrated enough to the potential risk their behavior creates.
 The prevailing dichotomous Anglo-American approach assumes that defendants are either reckless or negligent.
-There is no mental state “in-between”.
+There is no “in-between” mental state.
 Therefore, a defendant must be classified under one (and only one!) of these categories.
-The case of the “automatic pilot” actor could fall within the negligence category due to her lack of awareness to the potential unreasonable risk created by her actions.
+The case of the “automatic pilot” actor could fall within the negligence category due to lack of awareness to the potential unreasonable risk created by one’s actions.

-Behavioral ethics research highlights the role of System 1 (which represents our automatic mode of thinking and processing) in generating moral judgments.
-Haidt demonstrated experimentally that System 1 plays a role in moral reasoning, which is a product of System 2.
+Behavioral ethics research highlights the role of represents our automatic mode of thinking and processing (System 1) in generating moral judgments.
+Haidt demonstrated experimentally that System 1 plays a role in moral reasoning, which is a product of deliberative processes (System 2).
 Haidt concluded that moral judgments are not driven solely by moral reasoning, because the automaticity with which we evaluate targets undercuts deliberative, System 2 processes.
-He also cited behavioral evidence of the tendency to create rationales after the fact to explain events and of the importance of moral emotions in moral judgment to suggest that System 1 is responsible for generating moral judgments.
+He also cited behavioral evidence of the tendency to create rationales after the fact to explain events and discussed the important role of moral emotions in moral judgment, suggesting that System 1 is responsible for generating moral judgments.

-Moreover, most of behavioral ethics scholars agree that System 1 has the leading role in unethical behavior.
-Moore and Lowenstein were among the first to show that self-interest and concern for others affect behavior through different cognitive systems and that self-interest is automatic, viscerally compelling, and often unconscious: “In many instances of conﬂict of interest, self-interest tends to operate via automatic processes whereas ethical and professional responsibilities operate via controlled processes”.
+Moreover, most behavioral ethics scholars agree that System 1 plays the leading role in unethical behavior.
+Moore and Lowenstein were among the first to show that self-interest and concern for others affect behavior through different cognitive systems and that self-interest is automatic, viscerally compelling, and often unconscious: “In many instances of conﬂict of interest, self-interest tends to operate via automatic processes whereas ethical and professional responsibilities operate via controlled processes.”
 By comparing private beliefs and public behavior, Moore demonstrates that people truly believe their own biased judgments, not recognizing that their behavior is problematic.
 Gino et al. advance a similar view, showing that the level of control needed to behave ethically is much higher than that required to act unethically.

 Epley and Caruso conclude that automatic processing leads to egocentric ethical interpretations.
 Similarly, Van den Bos et al. find support for the notion that when appraising a situation, people prefer outcomes that benefit themselves and only later correct their views to take into account fairness toward others.
 Using an implicit association test, Marquardt and Hoeger show that decisions are made based on implicit rather than explicit attitudes (although they also found that implicit attitudes are correlated with choices that subjects believed to be moral).
 Berby, Mayer, and Shalvi review a series of studies that claimed that people’s intuitive reasoning makes them more likely to cheat and be less cooperative.